 Minimum requirements for eligible teams:

-- There must be at least two active students on the team (enrolled in a credit-bearing undergraduate, graduate, and/or post-doc program) for the duration of the proposed grant period.
+- There must be at least two active students on the team (enrolled in a credit-bearing undergraduate, graduate, and/or doctoral program) for the duration of the proposed grant period.
 Some fellowship programs may also fulfill this criteria.
 Please contact us firstname.lastname@example.org if you have any questions.

 - All teams require a faculty advisor (or center or administrative director) to act as Principal Investigator.
 The PI is responsible for tracking, overseeing, and reporting the disbursement of grant funds.
 Students cannot serve as Principal Investigators.